zarstensen/GodotAnnotate/README.md

 Use Left Mouse Button to annotate on the currenty selected 'AnnotateCanvas' node.

+Use Alt + Left Mouse Button to annotate in polygon mode.

 Use Right Mouse Button to erase annotate strokes on the currently selected 'AnnotateCanvas' node.

 Use Shift + Mouse Scroll to quickly change the brush size.